jondubois/errorsponge/README.md

 Convert a JavaScript Error object into a serializable JSON object which can then easily be converted into a string using `JSON.stringify()` and sent across the network.
 If `includeStackTrace` is specified and set to true, the error's stack trace will be included as part of the dehydrated JSON object.

+Returns a plain JavaScript Object.

 ### hydrateError(dehydratedError)

 Convert a dehydrated JSON error back into a JavaScript Error object.

+Returns a JavaScript Error object.

 ## Conventions